Engage

 "The threat you prepared for is never the one that arrives.
 The mindset you build is the only preparation that actually transfers."

-— Michael de Geus · The Corporate Security Playbook
+Michael de Geus · The Shadow Playbook Series

 The four pillars of